 ABOUT IN-TEXT CITATIONS

 The following sources are listed in order of credibility.
-An author is more credible than a title, a date is more credible than no date.
+For example, an author is more credible than a title and a date is more credible than no date.

 1) After mentioning any fact, figure, or idea from an outside source, add the author's last name and publication date in parenthesis.
 The period comes after the citation.